Friday, 29 December 2006

 .

-Where did you get the idea for your site?
+Where did I get the idea for my site?

 I’ve run my own website (aptly named markiverson.com) for sometime and my blog has become an extension of that as it’s much easier to publish anything I want to say.